renderorange/pasteburn/INSTALLATION.md

 ## EXAMPLE SYSTEMD AND APACHE2 CONFIGURATION

-The `app/pasteburn.service.example` file within the repo contains an example `systemd` configuration file.
+The `pasteburn.service.example` file within the examples directory contains an example `systemd` configuration file.

 Create the log file directories on the system, edit the paths and identifiers within the example file, then install and enable through systemd.